 • The first type of exception is called "Basic Exception".
-For this type of exception, the Fast Path can provide the original incoming packet to the Linux Networking Path, where it is processed as incoming on a standard network interface.
+For this type of exception, the Fast Path can provide the original incoming packet to the Linux Networking Stack, where it is processed as incoming on a standard network interface.

-For example, a Basic Exception is raised when the route lookup fails during forwarding.
+For example, a Basic Exception is raised when the route lookup fails during simple IP forwarding.

-• The second type of exception is called "Extended Exception".
+• The second type of exception is called "Special Exception".
 This type of exception is raised when the original packet cannot be restored and sent by the Fast Path to the Linux Networking Stack.
 The exception packet needs to be injected in a specific location in the Linux Networking Stack packet processing path.

 For example, when an IPsec packet is received and decrypted by the Fast Path and forwarding information is missing for the inner packet, the Fast Path needs to raise an exception, but is not able to restore the original packet.
 Moreover, the decrypted packet shall not be sent in the standard input path of the Linux Networking Stack, as it would be discarded by the Security Policies.
-In this case, a Basic Exception cannot be used, and we use an Extended Exception to inject the inner packet after the IPsec input processing checks in the Linux Networking Stack processing.
-The FPTUN protocol is used for encapsulating extended exceptions (refer section 3.4).
+In this case, a Basic Exception cannot be used, and we use a Special Exception to inject the inner packet after the IPsec input processing checks in the Linux Networking Stack processing.

-3.3 DATA PLANE VIRTUAL INTERFACE
+3.3 FAST PATH VIRTUAL INTERFACE

-The Data Plane Virtual Interface (DPVI) allows exchanging packets between the Fast Path and the Linux Networking Stack.
-The DPVI makes Fast Path ports appear as netdevices into the Linux Networking Stack.
+The Fast Path Virtual Interface (FPVI) allows exchanging packets between the Fast Path and the Linux Networking Stack.
+The FPVI makes Fast Path ports appear as netdevices into the Linux Networking Stack.